hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfplan.html.md

   these elements must be accessed using square-bracket map notation (so `[0]`, `[1]`, `[2]`, and so on) instead of dotted notation.
 * To fetch all `aws_instance` resources within the root module, you can specify `tfplan.resources.aws_instance`.
-This would be indexed off of the names of each resource (`foo`, `bar`, and so on), with each of those maps containing instances indexed by resource count index as per above.
+This would be indexed from the names of each resource (`foo`, `bar`, and so on), with each of those maps containing instances indexed by resource count index as per above.
 * To fetch all resources within the root module, irrespective of type, use